kevinnorgaard/pkp/README.md

 Hey Nik,

-1. navigate to the directory 'pkp-app'
+1. cd to 'pkp-app'
-2. run command 'npm install' to install dependencies, then you should see bootstrap in node_modules
+2. run command 'npm install' to install all dependencies (you will see a new 'node_modules' directory)
 3. run command 'ng serve -o' to see this shit live